majamin/color-palette-generator/README.md

 # Generate Color Palettes

 A shell script that generates color palettes in PNG format.
-Other than the dependencies, this is a turn-key script.
+This script does not generate the palettes themselves - it only aids in visualizing predetermined colorschemes by input from a file (see colors.txt) or from stdin.

-Instructions on how to download and process the JSON data use is described in `colors.sh`.
+An example of how to get colors in the appropriate format is given in the script.

 [This](https://github.com/Jam3/nice-color-palettes) is original repo that inspired this script.